RakeshShrestha/Java/README.md

 Javalin has plugins for JSON mapping, template rendering, and OpenAPI (Swagger).

+As to me it's better than spark framework.

 ### Enter the kotlinapp

 ### Build and Run Locally